thinkgos/goup-rs/README.md

 go1.21.10.linux-amd64.tar.gz.sha256

 $ goup cache clean
-✔ Do you want to clean archive file? · yes
+✔ Do you want to clean cache file? · yes
 ```

 ### Modify the goup installation